ncatlab/nlab-content/pages/6/6/7/3/3766/content.md

 The elliptic Calogero-Moser system is an example of Hitchin system.

 For other purposes than integrable systems, e.g. in representation theory, one can consider Hitchin fibration over other ground fields. [[Alexander Beilinson]] and [[Vladimir Drinfeld]] have shown the importance of Hitchin fibration in the geometric Langlands program.
-Ngo (with Laumon) has studied a Hitchin fibration to prove an important step in Langlands program, so called Fundamental Lemma, which was conjectural from 1970-s and is one of the main mathematical discoveries in last decade.
+Ng&#244; B&#7843;o Ch&#226;u (with Laumon) has studied a Hitchin fibration to prove an important step in Langlands program, so called Fundamental Lemma, which was conjectural from 1970-s and is one of the main mathematical discoveries in last decade.
+For this achievement, Ng&#244;  was awarded the Fields medal at ICM 2010 in Hyderabad ([link](http://www.icm2010.org.in/imu-prizes/prize-winners-2010/fields-medal-ngo-bao-chau)).

 ## References and links